VEXAS Syndrome

 Paris, FR

-Arsene Mekinian practices in Paris, France.
+Arsene Mekinian practices practicing medicine in Paris, France.
 Mr. Mekinian is rated as an Elite expert by MediFind in the treatment of VEXAS Syndrome.
-His top areas of expertise are VEXAS Syndrome, Takayasu Arteritis, Vasculitis, Antiphospholipid Syndrome, and Intrauterine Device Insertion.
+He is also highly rated in 47 other conditions, according to our data.
+His clinical expertise encompasses VEXAS Syndrome, Takayasu Arteritis, Vasculitis, Bone Marrow Transplant, and Intrauterine Device Insertion.

 Learn about our expert tiers